Zyeil/Numerical-Analysis-Coding/README.md

+# README

-# There are some coding of my numerical analysis homework.
+There are some coding of my numerical analysis homework.